casper-network/ceps/text/0003-hash-indexed-object-store.md

 It is worth noting that given a current block hash `h`, calling `fetch_object(h, None, some_peer)` will eventually fetch the entire state required to join the network!

-### DAG/Consensus
+### Consensus DAG

-There are two ways of embedding consensus-related DAG data into the system, either the object format accompanies every single type of supported consensus with an enum variant, or a generic variant is used.
+There are two ways of embedding consensus DAG data into the system, either the object format accompanies every single type of supported consensus with an enum variant, or a generic variant is used.

 The first alternative is not as a bad as it sounds; while it does constitute a leaky abstraction, it improves the general robustness of the system, which will know how to reject invalid node types and can handle them "properly" inside its storage.